dada-engineer/s3-grep/README.md

     $ s3-grep hello --profile dev --bucket myBucket

+If you want to search for multiple seperated words you need to enclose the search query in quotation marks:

+    $ s3-grep "hello world" --profile dev --bucket myBucket

 ## Requirements

 You need your AWS credentials configured ([How To](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html)) and have the necassary access rights for the bucket to grep in.